Movatterモバイル変換

 Main article:NickRewind

-NickRewind was TeenNick's late-night programming block dedicated to Nickelodeon's most popular programs, mainly from the 1990s.
+NickRewind was TeenNick's late-night programming block dedicated to Nickelodeon's former programs, mainly from the 1990s.
 Originally launched on July 25, 2011, asThe '90s Are All That, NickRewind operated in much the similar way asNick at Nite, which serves as a separate identity for the overnight programming onNickelodeon, though NickRewind was not considered its own network inNielsen ratings due to targeting the same demographic as TeenNick.[20]
 After relaunching asThe Splat in 2015, the block expanded to include programming from the 1980s to early-mid 2000s.[21]
-The block was discontinued on January 31, 2022.
+The block was closed on January 31, 2022.

 International versions